pappasam/nvim-repl/README.md

 ## Cells

 Cells are denoted by full-line comments that contain only the characters `%%`.

+Comment characters are identified by your buffer's filetype's `'commentstring'`.

 See some examples below:

 ### Python